 If you require high-quality files and the ability to add special effects and super customize your videos, you might want to spring for a top-tier option.
 There are also those people that fall in the middle and may need a low-cost program.

 The most important thing with picking a video editing program is to pick one that suits you and stick to it.
-Learning a video editing program inside and out can take a long time, and switching just resets that clock back to the start.
+Learning video production and editing inside and out can take a long time, and switching just resets that clock back to the start.

 Here we will introduce ten best video editing software at varying pricing tiers in order of price.
 All priced video editors on this list come with a free trial so you can give it a test drive before you decide to invest.